TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

-ExaminationsMidterm exam will be held in Week 7 of the course on Mar 3 at 9am, lasting for 2 hours, closed book and will cover all material from Weeks 1-6.
+ExaminationsMidterm exam will be held in Week 7 of the course on Feb 27 at 9am in DCC350, lasting for 1 hour, closed book and will cover all material from Weeks 1-6.

-Final exam during exam period will be three hours, closed-book and will cover all material from Weeks 8-11.
+Final exam during exam period will be 2 hours, closed-book and will cover all material after the midterm with focus on topics covered after the mid-term.

 Course Project: Students will complete a course project on a topic of their choosing.
 Students will work in groups of 4 members (where applicable).
 Groups must be formed and group topic selected by week 4 of the term and must be approved by the course instructor (topics entered in the provided spreadsheet by 5pm Friday week 4).
-Details of the term project will be given during class and posted on the BME804 course shell.
-Each group will submit a final max 6-page single-file report of the term project design in week 12.
+Details of the term project will be given during class and posted in the Project folder in the BME804 course shell.

-Final presentations: groups will present their course project in a 12-min presentation.
-Presentations must be recorded and submitted to D2L in week 13.
-Each member of the group must present (3 min each).
+3 - Final presentations: Each group will present their course project in a 20/25-min presentation.
+Each member of the group must present (approx 5-6 min each).

 Lectures in general consist of: